Analysis is the process of converting full text to terms. Depending on which analyzer is used, these phrases:

 - increase failover: a replica shard can be promoted to a primary shard if the primary fails

 increase performance: get and search requests can be handled by primary or replica shards.

 By default, each primary shard has one replica, but the number of replicas can be changed dynamically on an existing index.
 A replica shard will never be started on the same node as its primary shard.

 When you index a document, it is stored on a single primary shard.
 That shard is chosen by hashing the

 routingvalue.
 By default, the

 routingvalue is derived from the ID of the document or, if the document has a specified parent document, from the ID of the parent document (to ensure that child and parent documents are stored on the same shard).
-This value can be overridden by specifying a

 - source field